techworkersco/techworkersco.github.io/_drafts/template.md

 > TODO:
 >
 > Highlight a connection to historical context.
 Situate ourselves in this moment in history.
+>
+> Highlight a previous tech worker collective action from collectiveactions.tech

 ## In Song